cdonahu/st558-project2/world.md

 ![](./world_images/Scatter%20plot%20of%20Article%20content%20length%20and%20images-1.png)<!-- -->

+In this plot, a downward trend in plotted points would indicate that shorter articles generally get more shares, while an upward trend would indicate that longer articles achieve more shares.

+Next we looked at an article’s keyword characteristics.
 Within its metadata, a website can be assigned a number of keywords, which used to give search engines more information about the content.
 We wondered how the number of keywords related to the number of shares, given that this data is several years old, and that used to be considered a part of search engine optimization.

 ``` r
 ggplot(training, aes(x = num_keywords,